Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 #### Nsq Daemon

 The receiver starts an nsq daemon.
 Like said earlier, the receiver runs an nsq with it-self.
 It does that so talking to it can happen locally and not over the network.
-By making receiver do this, it will end up on the same node as the receiver and not on a different one.
+By making receiver do this, it will end up on the same node as the receiver.

 NSQ daemon also needs some adjustments and parameters.